Caistor: Caistor Yarborough Academy School

 Caistor Yarborough Academy is a mixed comprehensive school named in memory of John Edward Pelham, the 7th Earl of Yarborough.
 Being limited to 570 pupils it is much smaller than the average British school of this type.
 It has Arts College status under the English specialist schools programme.
 In 2012 the school became an Academy.

 RAF Caistor

 Opened in 1940, RAF Caistor was built as a relief airfield for RAF Kirton in Lindsey, and also used for flying training from its grass runways.
 Closed in 1945, it later reopened as a nuclear missile base.

 Between 1959 and 1963 Caistor was manned by 269(SM) Sqn. equipped with three Thor missiles.
 The site has now returned to agricultural use, and little remains of the military facilities.

 Transport

 The nearest railway station is Barnetby railway station.
 The town was formerly served by the stations at both North Kelsey and Moortown.
 Both are now closed but the station buildings survive as private residences.

 The town has bus services to Brigg, Grimsby, Market Rasen and Lincoln.
-Operated by Stagecoach.
+Operated by Stagecoach East Midlands.

+The town bypass, to the south-east, started construction in September 1937, costing £45,000, to take two and a half years.

 Humberside Airport is also located a short distance to the north of the town.